Paultree/e-cshop-website/README.md

   - Product in grid are able to be clicked on and brings user to product page - implemented via react-router-dom
 - Shopping cart page to be done.
 - Firebase/Firestore to be done.

+23/12/2022

+- Cloud firebase was created.
+  - Currently only 4 product items in the products collection.
+Keeping the collection small to focus on practice on fetching data from database.
+  - We will need to create a new collection that stores data of shopping cart.
+- Re-wrote code to utilise database information instead of an API.
+- the Add to cart button will handle this logic:
+  - when user clicks add to bag, stores the products collection id, size chosen and quantity in a shopping cart collection?
+  - will also decrement available quantity in products collection.
+  - shopping cart will contain shopping item components which will render name, image, size, quantity (value stored in shopping cart collection) and user will be able to update quantity (availability will be pulled from products collection) - attached to a button, another button that lets user delete item from shopping cart - doing so reverts the quantity count stored in products collection